Sohou08/Hadoop-Spark/file_format/readme.md

    ![csv-tsv](https://user-images.githubusercontent.com/51121757/80370776-b7467800-8888-11ea-9245-d0bc60d8c115.JPG)

 ### 2. JSON (JavaScript object notation)
-JSON is a text Input Format and each record can be in any form (string, integer, object,nested data...).
-It has a schema integrated to their data.
+JSON is a text Input Format containing record which might be in any form (string, integer, object,nested data...).
+It support serialization and deserialization process.
 JSON is compared to XML due to the fact it can store data in hierarchical format.
 Both are user-readable but JSON is much smaller than XML.
 There are commonly used in network communication.
-They attach metadata into their data in each record.
-It's not splittable due to the fact it does't contain a special character where we can based to subdivise the text e.g "\n" quote.
+They stores metadata with the data, fully enabling schema evolution.
+However, JSON is not splittable due to the fact it does't contain a special character where we can based to subdivise the text e.g "\n" quote.
-Json is widely used file format for NoSQL databases such as MongoDB, Couchbase, Azure Cosmos DB,...
+It is widely used file format for NoSQL databases such as MongoDB, Couchbase, Azure Cosmos DB,...

    ![Json versus xml](https://user-images.githubusercontent.com/51121757/80371280-8fa3df80-8889-11ea-867d-2ab16f31fb71.JPG)